chengsun/ep/docs/Diary.md

 * From the advice that we've been getting in the weekly extended project periods, it is becoming clear that I need to take more careful note of which sources I am using, and what I am gathering from each of them.
-In order to achieve this I am going to aim to write a document about each technique that I find from my sources, whether I use it or not in the final project.
+In order to achieve this I have gone back in my diary and written up the sources that I have been using in some detail, and I will continue to do this, in addition to writing in-depth evaluations for my most important sources.
 * On a more positive note, I have started to decide how fluid simulation is going to work in my demo.
   I would like to simulate two things: a waterfall in the side of a cliff, and